Manage page URLs

 Former URLs are NOT created when:

-- Deleting a page.
+- Deleting a page without creating a redirect.

 - Administrators perform certain global changes, for example changing the domain of a website channel.